majuzi123/HMAutoDroidbot/README.md

        The `pip` command will automatic grep and install the required packages for you.

         ```shell
+        git clone git@github.com:honeynet/droidbot.git
-        cd droidbot/
+        cd HMdroidbot
         pip install -e .
         ```

-        If successfully installed, you should be able to execute `droidbot -h`. (macOS can't execute `droidbot` cmd, use `python3 -m droidbot.start` instead)
+        If successfully installed, you should be able to execute `droidbot -h`.
+(If failed to run `droidbot` cmd, try to use `python3 -m droidbot.start -h` instead).

 2. **Quick Start (Only available in WSL now):**